 Healthy carrot cake muffins topped with high-protein vegan cream cheese frosting

-I cannot get over how cute and delicious these are!!!
-I mean…healthy muffins that taste like carrot cake?
-Sign me up.
-Side note: if you haven’t tried my healthy carrot cake recipe, it’s a must.
+I cannot get over how cute and delicious these healthy carrot cake muffins are!
+Side note, if you haven’t tried my healthy carrot cake recipe, it’s a must.

-These carrot cake muffins have the signature carrot cake flavor we know and love – warm spices, tender crumb, natural sweetness – but baked into muffins and topped with a high-protein vegan cream cheese frosting (because let’s be honest…what’s carrot cake without the frosting?)
+These carrot cake muffins are filled with warm spices, natural sweetness, a tender crumb, and topped off with a high-protein cream cheese frosting.
+Because let’s be honest, what’s carrot cake without the frosting?

-With hints of cinnamon, nutmeg, vanilla, and freshly grated carrots, they truly taste like a slice of carrot cake you’d get at a bakery, but here’s the twist, they’re made with much better ingredients.
-It’s the kind of recipe where no one believes you when you say they’re vegan, gluten-free, and refined sugar-free.
+This healthy carrot cake muffin recipe is the kind where no one believes you when you say they’re vegan, gluten-free, and refined sugar-free.
+With hints of cinnamon, nutmeg, vanilla, and freshly grated carrots, they truly taste like a slice of carrot cake you’d get at a bakery, but made with much better ingredients.

-As a self-proclaimed carrot cake aficionado, these are honestly my dream muffins.
-They are:
+As a self-proclaimed carrot cake aficionado, these are honestly my dream muffin!

 • Soft, fluffy, tender, and perfectly moist